International-Data-Spaces-Association/IDSA-Rulebook/documentation/README.md

 ## How to Contribute to IDS Rulebook? ##

-We value your feedback and encourage all interested parties to review, comment, and contribute to the ongoing development of this rulebook.
-Collaboration and open communication are essential to our success, and your input is vital to refining and enhancing the rulebook, making it a more comprehensive and valuable resource for all.
+We value your feedback and encourage all interested parties to review, comment, and contribute to the ongoing development of this Rulebook.
+Collaboration and open communication are essential to our success, and your input is vital to refining and enhancing the Rulebook, making it a more comprehensive and valuable resource for all.
 You can provide feedback on IDS Rulebook by [creating an issue in this repository](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/issues/new).

-One can become a contributor by joining the Rule Book Working Group as member of [International Data Spaces Associatoin](https://internationaldataspaces.org/).
+One can become a contributor by joining the Rulebook Working Group as member of [International Data Spaces Associatoin](https://internationaldataspaces.org/).
 This is possible via contacting the co-chairs listed on [IDSA Website](https://internationaldataspaces.org/make/working-groups/).

 Please also visit our [Code of Conduct](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/blob/main/CODE_OF_CONDUCT.md) and the [Contibuting information](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/blob/main/CONTRIBUTING.md).